 Annually in June.
 The festival closes off 42 acres of Midtown Atlanta for a three-day “We Are the World” of music – more than 100 acts of all genres.
-The 2005 lineup included Tom Petty and the Heartbreakers, The White Stripes, Black Eyed Peas, The Pixies and, for the first time, a country music stage. $75 for the entire weekend.
+There are always some pretty big names at the festival.
+Through the years, we’ve seen big artists like Tom Petty (God have his soul) and the Heartbreakers, The White Stripes, Black Eyed Peas, and The Pixies just to name a few.

 Gardens for Connoisseurs Tour – Annually, Mother’s Day weekend.
 A Mother’s Day weekend viewing of some of the area’s best private gardens.
-It’s sponsored by the folks at the Atlanta Botanical Garden, so they ought to know. $25 (in advance) for a complete tour.
-404-876-5859, web site
+It’s sponsored by the folks at the Atlanta Botanical Garden, so they ought to know.
+Modest fee (in advance) for a complete tour.
+404-876-5859, website

 Peachtree Road Race – July 4.
 What better way to mark July in Georgia than with a 10K run on blisteringly hot pavement?
 The 55,000 who get their entry forms in fast enough think it’s perfect.
-A good portion of the rest of the city comes out to cheer on the runners. $25 entry fee.
-404-231-9064, web site
+A good portion of the rest of the city comes out to cheer on the runners.
+404-231-9064, website

 Annual Yellow Daisy Festival – Early September – timed to coincide with the blooming of abundant Confederate yellow daisies, this festival features more than 450 arts and crafts booths, live entertainment, food, children’s activities.
 Stone Mountain Park, U.S. 78 East, Stone Mountain. $8-per-car admission to park.
 770-498-5633, 1-800-317-2006, website

 Southeastern Flower Show – Mid February, at the Georgia World Congress Center.
-The 2005 theme for the annual juried show was “English Gardens for Southern Lifestyles.”
-Admission in 2005 was $6-$18. web site
+The flower show has a different theme each year, for example, “English Gardens for Southern Lifestyles” for one of the past shows. website